 The Federal Emergency Management Agency (FEMA) began promoting nationwide use of the Community Emergency Response Team (CERT) concept in 1994.
 The Frederick-Winchester Local Emergency Planning Committee (LEPC) has supported this goal and implements the training program.
 The goal is to train volunteer community members, community organizations, or workplaces in basic response skills.
 CERT members are then integrated into the emergency response capability for their area.

+UPDATE: Program suspended (as of May 2022).
 Volunteers are needed for Community Emergency Response Team.
 Be prepared to help yourself, your family, your neighbors, and your community in an emergency or disaster.
 If you live in Winchester or Frederick County you are invited to become a member of CERT.
 Citizens who attend and complete the training program will meet the criteria to assist and support first responders during and after a major emergency or disaster situation.

 Other Volunteer Opportunities